What is a print ready PDF?

 Can I print something from my email?

 The best way to get something printed from your email is to forward the email to us.
 If you send it to email@example.com, then we can print the email or the attachments for you.
 We can print your documents in black and white or full colour from the size of a business card up to a poster.
-The cost will vary depending on what you are asking us for but a simple black and white A4 print would cost just 10p +VAT, and a colour A4 would be just 49p +VAT.
+The cost will vary depending on what you are asking us to print.
+We charge £1 set up charge then for a simple black and white A4 print would cost just 10p +VAT, and a colour A4 would be just 49p +VAT.
 If you would like to talk to us then just drop us a call on 01903 641 714

 How long will it take to copy my job?